staadecker/BOLT/bolt-arduino/README.md

-# BOLT

-WARNING : This project is not finished or fully functionnal.

-## The project

-This repository contains the Arduino code for the BOLT project.
+This folder contains the Arduino code for the BOLT project.

-BOLT is a machine that tests your reflex speed.
-The machine has buttons which contain embedded LEDs.
-When an LED turns on, the user must press the matching button.
-The machine then calculates the user's reflexes based on the time it took the user to press the button.

-The project has two components.
-1. The arduino that controls the buttons and LED's (this repository)
-2. An android phone which communicates with the Arduino and displays the results.
-See code [here](https://github.com/SUPERETDUPER/bolt-android).

 ## The hardware setup